 Lemon Juice and Citric Acid

 Lemons are extremely acidic and tart.
 This explains that puckering feeling in your mouth when you eat them.
-Though lemon juice is a natural substance, it can still reproduce the effects of acid rain if you use enough of it on your plants.
+Though the citric acid in lemon juice is a natural substance, it can still reproduce the effects of acid rain if you use enough of it on your plants.

-Both plants must receive the same amount of sunlight, be buried in the same kind of soil and in the same kind of pot.
+Both plants must receive the same amount of sunlight, be planted on the same kind of soil and in the same kind of pot.
 If you can place them side-by-side the in the same window, that works perfectly.
 Watering both with plain water at first gives both plants the chance to sprout and grow, leaving you with visible experiment results in the end.

 Watering with pure lemon juice will not only kill your plant almost immediately, it won't accurately show the effects of acid rain.
-A mixture of a tablespoon of lemon juice to a quart of water should do the trick.
-The gasses in acid rain aren't very concentrated most of the time; your lemon water shouldn't be either.
+A mixture of 1 teaspoon lemon juice to 2 cups water should do the trick.
+The gases in acid rain aren't very concentrated most of the time; your lemon water shouldn't be either.

 To check the pH level of the water, test both solutions using pH paper strips.
 If the solution containing lemon juice is above 4.0, add another drop of lemon juice.
 If the lemon juice solution is below 4.0, add a pinch of baking soda or a drop of ammonia to raise the pH level to 4.0.
 Document the pH levels as well as the date and amount of solution or water applied to the soil of each plant.